Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 In a place like Kingston, colour is not just about preference; it is about how shades perform in very different conditions.
 Intense summer sun can wash out pale tones, autumn leaves add their own layer of colour around the property, and winter snow turns everything into a high-contrast backdrop.
 The right choices will keep your home looking sharp in photos and in person through all four seasons.

 Neutrals remain the safest option when preparing a home for sale.
 Soft greys, warm taupes, and creamy off-whites create a sense of calm that appeals to most buyers.
-These shades also photograph consistently well, which is essential when listings are viewed online first.
+Their excellent appearance in photos is a key factor since people often see listings online before anything else.
 For exterior siding or brick, mid-tone neutrals are less likely to fade or show dirt, while crisp white or off-white trim brings out the lines of the house and frames windows clearly.

 Accent colours deserve careful thought.
 A navy or forest green door stands out against brick or siding, whether in summer light or winter snow.
 Black remains a classic, although softer charcoal often feels less stark while still delivering contrast.
 Rich reds can look inviting on traditional brick homes, but they need to be chosen with care so that the tone does not clash with the existing exterior.

 Interior colour choices follow the same principle.
 Keep walls neutral to appeal to a broad audience, but use slight shifts in undertone to suit natural light.
 A warm grey can offset cool northern light in winter, while a soft beige brightens rooms on overcast days.
-The goal is to create a balance that ensures every space feels comfortable, regardless of the season.
+The goal is to create a balance that ensures every space feels comfortable year-round.

-Once the colour palette is working in your favour, the entryway becomes the star.
+Once the colour palette is benefiting you, the entryway becomes the star.
 Buyers instinctively pause at the front door, and that moment shapes how they feel as they step inside.
-A clean, well-defined entry signals that the home is cared for and invites people to picture themselves arriving there day after day.
+A clean, well-defined entrance signals that someone cares for the home and invites people to picture themselves arriving there day after day.

 Front entry of a home with stone steps, wood door, and landscaped garden beds, showing inviting curb appeal.

-A well-kept entryway with stone steps, planters, and tidy landscaping demonstrates how simple details boost curb appeal. –Wentworth Landscaping
+A well-kept entryway with stone steps, planters, and tidy landscaping shows how simple details boost curb appeal. –Wentworth Landscaping

 Start with the basics.
 The door itself should feel solid and fresh, not scuffed or faded.
 A modern handle set, polished deadbolt, and working doorbell reassure buyers before they even cross the threshold.
 House numbers should be large, easy to read from the street, and ideally positioned near lighting so they are visible after dark.
 A new doormat, plain, tidy, and seasonally appropriate, adds a slight but noticeable touch.